 Issuing Delegate End-Entity Certificates to SHAKEN SPs

 A SHAKEN Service Provider itself may want to sign PASSporTs, such as “rcd” PASSporTs, with a delegate end-entity certificate.
-For example, instead of obtaining short-lived SHAKEN end-entity certificates from an STI-CA, an OSP could obtain a long-lived CA certificate from an STI-CA using the procedures described above in Clause 5.3.2, and then use the CA certificate to efficiently issue new short-lived delegate end-entity certificates for its own use.
+For example, instead of obtaining SHAKEN end-entity certificates from an STI-CA, an OSP could obtain a CA certificate from an STI-CA using the procedures described above in Clause 5.3.2, and then use the CA certificate to efficiently issue new delegate end-entity certificates for its own use.
 Since it is both the producer and the consumer of the delegate end-entity certificates in this case, the OSP could use a proprietary mechanism to issue the delegate end-entity certificates from the CA certificate.

-Delegate Certificate Revocation
+Certificate Revocation

-The STI-PA CRL mechanism shall not be used for delegate certificate revocation.
-Delegate certificates should generally be issued with short validity periods (24 to 48 hours is recommended), and therefore rely on passive revocation.
+The STI-PA indirect CRL mechanism defined in [ATIS-1000080] shall be used for revocation of an STI-SCA certificate.
+The STI-PA indirect CRL mechanism defined in [ATIS-1000080] shall not be used for revocation of a delegate CA certificate or delegate end-entity certificate.

+Delegate CA certificates and delegate end-entity certificates should be short lived.
+Delegate CA certificates and/or delegate end-entity certificates may contain a CRL Distribution Point extension which includes a URL to a direct CRL maintained by the STI-SCA and/or V-SCA, respectively.
+The URL shall follow the requirements detailed in Clause 5.3.5.1.
+The CRL shall follow the requirements detailed in Clause 5.3.5.2.

+If a delegate CA certificate or delegate end-entity certificate contains a CRL Distribution Point extension and a verification service is unable to verify that the certificate is not included in the CRL (including if the verification service does not support CRLs), then the verification service shall assume the certificate has been revoked.

+5.3.5.1 CRL Distribution Point Extension URL Requirements

+The URL shall have a protocol of “https”.
+The URL shall either not contain a port or contain a port of “443”.
+The URL shall not contain a userinfo subcomponent, query component, or fragment identifier component as described in [RFC 3986].
+The URL path shall end with “.crl”.

+5.3.5.2 Direct CRL Requirements

+The CRL follows the format as defined in [RFC 5280].
+Each entry in the CRL shall include the revoked certificate's serial number, revocation date, and a reason for the revocation.

 Delegate Certificate Profile

 This clause defines the certificate profile that must be supported for the following two types of certificates: